UMM-CSci-3601-F17/lab-3-angular-and-spark-danishandethan/answers.md

    - The client side routing is limited though as it does not receive any data from the database but does have an error message if the server is offline.
 4. What does the `user-list.service.ts` do?
 Why is it not just done in the `user-list.component.ts`?
    - `user-list.service.ts` sends a request to the server for all the users or a user with a specific id
-   - It is not done in `user-list.component.ts` in the case that we do not want to filter any of the users.
+   - It is not done in `user-list.component.ts` in the case that we do not want to filter any of the users in `users.json`.